julien-nc/cospend-nc/CROSS_PROJECT_BALANCE_TESTING.md

   - Verify that archived projects are excluded from calculations
   - Test with projects where user is not a member (should be excluded)
   - Test with mixed positive/negative balances across projects
+  - Test with multiple projects in different currencies

 ### 3. Display Logic
 - **"You owe" vs "Owes you" labels**: